Wike Speaks on Moves to Make Jonathan PDP Candidate for 2027 Election

 Friction persists in PDP

 It would be recalled that a faction of the PDP led by Turaki had announced plans to present ex-President Jonathan as the party's flag-bearer for the 2027 presidential election.
-Jonathan, 68, served as the president of Nigeria from 2010 to 2015.
+Jonathan, 68, served as the president from 2010 to 2015.

 The faction, in a statement by its national spokesperson, Ini Ememobong, said the flag presentation ceremony would take place on a date to be announced later.